2020-mccabe-vanderbilt-es140X/ES140X/README.md

 To effectively participate in this class effectively, students will need to create a GitHub account and set up an Anaconda environment in their computer.
 The detailed instructions for those can be found [here](instructions).
-We strongly encourage student to create a GitHub account following this [instruction](instructions/README.md#create-your-github-account) and join the GitHub classroom following this [link](link).
+We strongly encourage student to create a GitHub account following this [instruction](instructions/README.md#create-your-github-account) and join the GitHub classroom following this [link](link) before first day of class.
+Remember to email your GitHub username to Dr. M<sup>c</sup>Cabe and Cal Craven (TA).

 ## Lectures

 Below is the tentative schedule with link to the Zoom classroom (**refresh this page to view the latest changes**).
 The schedule will be updated when needed and significant changes will be announced in class.

+**Note**: The first link for the Zoom classroom will be sent along with the email from Dr. M<sup>c</sup>Cabe.
+Once this page is made only accessible to students in this course, the Zoom classroom links will be updated below.

 |                       | Date | Lecture | HW | HW Due | Zoom classroom |
 | :--------------- |:-------:|:----------:|:------:|:-----------:|:--------------------|